Skip to main content

 Challenges

-• Addressing technological challenges: Connected and Automated Mobility and smart transport systems require huge investments to develop and deploy new technologies and infrastructures.
+• Addressing technological challenges: Connected and Automated Mobility (CAM) and smart transport systems require huge investments to develop and deploy new technologies and infrastructures.
 We will need a cloud-edge computing continuum to process vast amounts of data in real time, 5G connectivity to ensure rapid and reliable data transfer, AI to analyse complex information, chips for smart vehicles, and new kinds of automotive operating systems.
 The EU remains highly dependent on other regions for some technologies like AI, cloud, or semiconductors.

 • Ensuring security and privacy: the digitalisation and automation of transport raise challenges in terms of personal data protection, cybersecurity, and user acceptance.
-Cyber-attacks could affect the functioning of services, cause damage to systems, data thefts and even injuries.
+Cyberattacks could affect the functioning of services, cause damage to systems, data thefts and even injuries.

 • Managing social impacts: the social acceptance of self-driving mobility will be key for its deployment.
 This transition will require new skills and could lead to the disappearance of certain types of jobs.
 It should thus be well managed.
 Certain new forms of mobility create types of work characterised by more flexible conditions, which need to respect EU labour law and ensure social protection.